lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 ### The ViewController

+The ViewController's main role in VIPER is to the configure the View hierarchy.
+Most of this configuration should performed by Interface Builder.

 In VIPER, the UIViewController sends <u>every</u> event coming from a UIControl or lifecycle method directly to the Presenter.
 The ViewController does not process the event in any way, whatsoever.
-It just sends the event and its associated data to the Presenter.
+It simply retrieves associated data, either input as text or selected by index, and sends it with the event to the Presenter.
 In the case of repeating UIControls contained in a UITableView or UICollectionView, the Cell receives the event and sends it to the Presenter.
 Super simple!

 As you can see in the diagram, the ViewController has another role: showing the result of the event.
 I will cover this later in the article.